-New information regarding the Posts mentioned herein, or indeed of any other Scout & Guide Charity Posts, is always welcomed and I can be contacted via e-mail at email@example.com - comments and updates can also be sent via the Guestbook mentioned below.
+New information regarding the Posts mentioned herein, or indeed of any other Scout & Guide Charity Posts, is always welcomed and I can be contacted via e-mail at email@example.com.
 I would like to thank all those who have contributed items of information for this catalogue - in particular Gus Annand who gave permission for the use of data from his 1981/90 printed catalogue and Bruce Kilgour who has since filled more gaps than all the other contributors between them.

 A "New Issues" service for future Christmas seasons is available for collectors interested in these issues and details can be supplied on request to the above email address.
 A small number of back issues are available, please ask for lists.

 References are occasionally made to the type of paper or self-adhesive labels used by the various posts, all relevant trademarks are acknowledged and respected.
 For the record the following precise measurements apply:-